 Excursions and tours to Rhodes beaches

-Discover the island’s beautiful beaches from the water: by submarine, snorkeling, kayaking or stand-up paddle boarding.
-The following excursions are very popular with holidaymakers and will show you the coast of Rhodes from a completely different perspective.
-The links lead to the GetYourGuide* tour portal*:
+Discover the island’s beautiful beaches from the water: by submarine, snorkelling, kayaking or stand-up paddleboard.
+The following excursions are very popular with holidaymakers and offer a completely different perspective on the coast of Rhodes.
+The links lead to the GetYourGuide* tour portal:

 ➲ To the tour with the yellow submarine*